On some $\Sigma^{B}_{0}$-formulae generalizing counting principles over $V^{0}$: On the strength of the oddtown theorem

-From Proposition \ref{Propoddtown} and Theorem \ref{charcount}, it is easy to see: \begin{cor} If $p$ is a power of $2$, $V^{0} + oddtown_{k} \vdash Count^{p}_{n}$. \end{cor} The author conjectures that the converse of this corollary holds.
+By Proposition \ref{Propoddtown} and Theorem \ref{charcount}, it is easy to see: \begin{cor} If $p$ is a power of $2$, $V^{0} + oddtown_{k} \vdash Count^{p}_{n}$. \end{cor} The author conjectures that the converse of this corollary holds.
 Furthermore, the author conjectures the following:

 \begin{conj} For each $d \in \NN$ and a prime $p \neq 2$,

 \end{conj}

 Using Theorem \ref{charcount}, it is easy to see that Conjecture \ref{conjoddtownCount} implies the converse of Corollary \ref{oddtownCount2power}.
 We give a sufficient condition to prove Conjecture \ref{conjoddtownCount}: